 This is because well-being therapy offers additional recovery support that enables those in recovery to avoid triggers and relapse upon completing a rehabilitation treatment programme.

 Contrary to belief, treatment and support does not stop once painkiller addiction treatment & rehab comes to an end.
 Upon completing a painkiller addiction treatment programme, aftercare support is offered by rehabs across the country.

 Sadly, when aftercare support is not provided, relapse rates are much more considerable.
-In fact, without aftercare support, up to 60% of people in recovery relapse.

 Contact Us Today For Immediate Support and Guidance